-In this context, CIDA's Policy on Gender Equality has been weakened as a result of more intense pressure for visible results, the concentration of aid in certain sectors, and a tendency for policy to evaporate in programbased approaches and other new aid modalities.
+In this context, CIDA's Policy on Gender Equality has been weakened as a result of more intense pressure for visible results, the concentration of aid in certain sectors, and a tendency for policy to evaporate in program-based and other new aid approaches.
 The Agency must revisit the mechanisms by which its policy is applied, strive towards a more cohesive institutional vision and strategy, and develop the knowledge necessary to adapt and act strategically in this new context.

-&lt;sup>39 The results of this review were made public in February 2009.
+39 The results of this review were made public in February 2009.